cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 The Cloud Foundry Eclipse Plugin is an extension that enables Cloud Foundry users to deploy and manage Java and Spring applications on a Cloud Foundry instance from Eclipse or Spring Tools Suite (STS).

-The plugin supports Eclipse v3.8 and v4.3 (a JEE version is recommended), and STS 3.0.0 and later.
+The plugin supports Eclipse v3.8 and v4.3 (a Java EE version is recommended), and STS 3.0.0 and later.

 This page has instructions for installing and using v1.5.1 of the plugin, which is compatible with Cloud Foundry v2.